-MCU resumed operations in May 2018 (after suspending operations in January 2017) and since then, several IsoparTML additions and three trim additions were made to the solvent (MCU suspended operations on May 22, 2019 to support transfer line tie-in work for Salt Waste Process Facility or SWPF).
-Based on the December 2019, January 2020, and June 2020 results, both the density measurements and the Modifier concentration levels steadily increased possibly due to IsoparTML evaporation from the solvent but their corresponding error intervals included the nominal (0.830 mg/L at 25 °C in the case of the density measurement) and/or recommended value (in the case of the Modifier, the recommended level is 1.69E5 mg/L) [see Figure 2 and the tabulated data in Appendix A].
-A small positive bias was detected in the FT-HNMR measurements relative to the HPLC method for measuring the Modifier (HPLC is principal method for measuring the Modifier).
-Using the average of the two methods minimizes the bias effect.
-The reported density measurements were obtained from triplicate measurements of the sample (the density was measured by the vibrations of an especially calibrated tube filled with the organic liquid and corrected for temperature using the CSSX temperature correction formula).
+MCU ceased operations in May 22, 2019 (to support transfer line tie-in work for Salt Waste Process Facility or SWPF), and since then, a few SHT samples were sent to the laboratory for analysis.
+Based on this last sample (September 2020) results, both the density measurement and the Modifier concentration levels were high relative to past samples possibly due to IsoparTM L evaporation from the solvent but their corresponding error intervals included the nominal (0.830 mg/L at 25 °C in the case of the density measurement) and/or recommended value (in the case of the Modifier, the recommended level is 1.69E5 mg/L) [see Figure 3 and the tabulated data in Appendix A].
+Although not seen in the measurements of this sample, past Modifier measurements indicated that the FTHNMR values had a slight positive bias relative to the HPLC values.
+(The HPLC method is the standard method for measuring the Modifier.)
+Using the average of the two methods minimizes any bias effect.
+The reported density measurements were obtained from triplicate measurements of the sample.
+The density was measured by the vibrations of a calibrated tube filled with the organic liquid and corrected for temperature using the CSSX temperature correction formula.
 The uncertainty (one sigma) by this method is 3%.

-The upward trending values observed in the density (and in the Modifier concentration) for the December 2019, January 2020, and June 2020 samples are likely due to the evaporation of IsoparTML solvent.
-However, the observed density and Modifier values from the December 2019, January 2020, and June 2020 samples were consistent with previous measurements (for example in January 2018).
-Both the density data and the Modifier concentration correlated strongly with each other as expected (see Figure 2).
-The IsoparTM L concentration (not shown) in the December 2019 and June 2020 samples were slightly below the IsoparTM L concentration of the baseline solvent (scratch made on September 2018).
-This finding is expected since the solvent density is a volume-weighed linear combination of the Modifier and IsoparTM L densities.
-Other physical measurements of the December 2019, January 2020, and June 2020 SHT samples such as viscosity and surface tension were trending upwards relative to the baseline solvent measurements (see Figure 3).
+Despite their high values, the observed density and Modifier values from the September 2020 sample were consistent with previous measurements (for example in January 2018).
+Both the density data and the Modifier concentration correlated strongly with each other as expected (see Figure 3).
+Correspondingly, the IsoparTM L concentration (not shown) in the September 2020 sample was slightly below the IsoparTM L concentration of the baseline solvent (scratch made on September 2018).
+This finding is expected since the solvent density is largely a volume-weighed linear combination of the Modifier and IsoparTM L densities.
+Other physical measurements of the September 2020 SHT sample such as viscosity and surface tension were trending upwards relative to the baseline solvent measurements (see Figure 4), an indication of continued evaporation.
 No bias was detected in either the viscosity or surface tension measurements of the monthly solvent samples relative to the scratch baseline solvent.
+A summary of recent Modifier measurements is shown in Appendix A.